ULB-Metronu/zgoubidoo/docs/gettingstarted.rst

 Getting started
 ===============
-This chapter assumes that both Zgoubi and Zgoubidoo have been successfully installed.
+This chapter assumes that both :code:`Zgoubi` and :code:`Zgoubidoo` have been successfully installed.
 Furthermore, we recommend to follow this brief getting started guide using an interactive session, for example through `iPython` or `Jupyter`, as detailed in the installation guide.